Workers' Compensation

 Overview

-The University is committed to maintaining a safe work environment for faculty, staff, and visitors.
-In the event of a workplace injury, all UNI employees are covered by Iowa Workers' Compensation which pays medical and indemnity benefits for employees injured on the job.
-UNI pays the entire cost of the program.
-Sedgwick CMS is the University's third party administrator for all workers' compensation claims.
+The University is committed to maintaining a safe work environment for faculty, staff, students, and visitors.
+In the event of a workplace injury or illness, all UNI employees are covered by workers' compensation insurance which provides medical benefits and wage loss to employees with approved claims.
+Sedgwick is the University's third party administrator for all workers' compensation claims.

 Medical Treatment

-• If emergency medical treatment is necessary, 911 should be called immediately following the injury or illness.
+In cases of emergency treatment, 911 should be called immediately.
 Occupational Health at Bluebell Road Health Plaza is the designated provider for non-urgent medical treatment.

-• Services for work injury treatment are also available at MercyOne Urgent Care located at Waterloo Health Plaza and Bluebell Road Health Plaza.
+- Treatment of work injuries is also available at MercyOne Urgent Care located at Waterloo Health Plaza and Bluebell Road Health Plaza.

-• Medical claims should not be filed with the employee's health insurance carrier.
+- Medical claims should not be filed with the employee's personal health insurance.

 Sedgwick Web-based Tools viaOne® Express